bilal0x0002-sketch/Binary-Atlas/README.md

 No comprehensive test suite or edge case coverage

 ### What This Tool IS Good For
-Learning PE file internals and static analysis fundamental,Research on malware detection techniques,Building and testing detection modules and Prototyping security tools in controlled environments
+-Learning PE file internals and static analysis fundamental -Research on malware detection techniques
+-Building and testing detection modules
+-Prototyping security tools in controlled environments

 ---